umich-hist-399/campus-histories/essays/um-expansion-east.md

 In an early city map from 1854, the University, designated as ‘Michigan State University’ reveals the first building on the ‘East Side’ of the Ann Arbor campus: a medical building built in 1850 on a road called ‘University Square East’; the nomenclature of the street name is significant—over the years, the streets on the eastern boundary of campus have taken on a number of different names.
 On a map made 10 years later, the designer indicates that the original medical building now features an addition, a laboratory, and is referred to as ‘Medical College.’
 On this map, the eastern street is not named.
 Despite this, we can see the emergence of the present-day Church Street and the now-defunct College Street.
 College Street, along with many other streets such as Haven Avenue and Belser Street, have now become walkways and sidewalks connecting the campus (Callard 2009).

-Eastern boundary develops stunts for almost twenty years.
+Eastern boundary development stunts for almost twenty years.
 The University features no additional buildings, only the nomenclature of the street changes—‘University Street’ (1866); ‘East University Avenue’ (1874).

 While up until this point, this history has focused on University property, it is important to note that an important aspect of student life also occurs off campus.
 One such location, ‘the Campus Club’, also known as ‘Prettyman’s Boarding House’, was a mainstay eatery, source of employment and housing for almost thirty years (1885-1914) (The Michigan Alumnus, November 12, 1938, p.
 101).
-Owned and operated by University alumnus and football team captain Horace Prettyman, the house served as an unofficial social hall for students and was regarded as a campus landmark, one of the ‘largest and the most popular of Ann Arbor's boarding houses in the days when the **vast majority of the student body used this type of service for their meals.’**
+Owned and operated by University alumnus and football team captain Horace Prettyman, the house served as an unofficial social hall for students and was regarded as a campus landmark, one of the ‘largest and the most popular of Ann Arbor's boarding houses in the days when the **vast majority of the student body used this type of service for their meals.’** (The Michigan Alumnus, November 12, 1938, p.
+101).

  {% include figure.html class="img-center" width="50%" src="/images/campus-map-prettymans.jpg" caption="Campus map featuring advertisement for the 'Campus Club' with H.G.
 Prettyman listed as the proprietor, date unknown" %}